Red Clump Stars in the Sagittarius Tidal Streams: Introduction

 \section{Introduction}

 Since its discovery \citep{iba94}, the Sagittarius dwarf spheroidal galaxy (Sgr) has served as an important probe for the understanding of the properties of our Galaxy.
-Unlike other previously identified Milky Way satellite galaxies, Sgr is a relatively nearby galaxy with clear evidence of being tidally disrupted.
-Less than two years after its discovery the Sgr was found to have 'tidal tails' \citep{mat96} - stars which have been stripped from the main body of the dwarf galaxy by its interaction with the Milky Way Galaxy.
+Unlike other previously identified Milky Way satellite galaxies, the Sgr is a relatively nearby galaxy with clear evidence of being tidally disrupted.
+Less than two years after its discovery the Sgr was found to have 'tidal tails' \citep{mat96} - stars which have been stripped from the main body of the dwarf galaxy through its interaction with the Milky Way Galaxy.
 This led to the finding that the Sgr actually had an extended and prominent stream of stars that was ultimately traced over the entire sky \citep{maj03}.

 The core of the Sgr is located below the bulge of our Galaxy as seen from the location of the Sun.
 Its orbit has been found to be near polar and both leading and trailing streams of tidally stripped stars accompany the core.
-These streams trace out the full orbit of the Sgr and overlap each other in certain places.
-Unknown at this time is the number of orbits the streams represent and how long ago these streams have been pulled from their host.
-The Sgr and its extended tidal streams of stars are a very important and unique opportunity to probe several areas of modern astrophysics.
-By studying the locations and kinematics of the tidal streams, one is probing the orbit of the dwarf galaxy as it moves in and around our Galaxy's gravitational potential.
-The orbit of such a system is quite sensitive to the physical properties of the potential and more importantly on the distribution of the mass that creates the potential.
-Precise mapping of the orbit of the Sgr will therefore lead to a constraint on the shape of the dark matter that surrounds our Galaxy.
+These streams trace out the full orbit of the Sgr and overlap each other at several locations (see, for example, the models of \citet{joh05,law05,fel06,law10}).
+It is currently not known how many orbits are represented in the streams, how long ago the stars were liberated from their host, the Sgr initial mass function (IMF), or the initial internal dynamics of the Sgr.
+All of these are important parameters that are needed to better constrain the Sgr orbital models.
+As these models become more realistic much stronger contraints will be placed on the shape of the dark matter halo and the disruption processes that govern dwarf satellite accretion (see \citet{gom99,iba01,hel01,hel04a,hel04b,joh05,fel06} and references therein).